-Classifications used for computing the New Jersey Inheritance Tax.
+Classifications used for computing the New Jersey inheritance tax - which has not been repealed.
 Class A beneficiaries (spouse, civil union partners, domestic partners, descendants and ancestors) are not subject to that tax for assets received from a decedent.
 Class C beneficiaries (brother, sister, spouse of child etc.) have a \$25,000 exemption from the tax, but amounts over \$25,000 are subject to tax at rates from 11% to 16%.
 Class D beneficiaries (i.e., anyone else) are subject to tax at either 15% or 16%.